stoiver/anuga_core/README.rst

 Developed at Geoscience Australia and Mathematical Sciences Institute at the Australian National University.

+This fork is working on attaching a 1D pipe network

 Copyright 2004 - 2017
 Ole Nielsen, Stephen Roberts, Duncan Gray, Jane Sexton, Gareth Davies